frenchc/jetm/README.md

-Java Execution Time Measurement Library - JETM
+Java Execution Time Measurement Library
 ====

-JETM is a Java library for programmatic or declarative performance monitoring.
+The Java Execution Time Measurement Library (JETM) is a Java library for programmatic or declarative performance monitoring.

 We are in the process of migrating from sourceforge.net to github.
 Please visit jetm.void.fm for current status.